 - How to be found in a catalogue of 6,500 products

-- Which attributes really seem to correlate with sales success, we publish the tables
+- Which attributes buyers appear to look for and discriminate against, we publish the tables

 - See if you are being eliminated by not having the attributes that 75% of the market measure up to